CSteinmuller/devdocs/source/howto/contributing.rst

 25 Febuary 2018, 05:27 GMT

+This file is dedicated to people who want to contribute to the project but don't know what
+Qub3d Engine Group's guidelines are.

 You want to contribute to the project?
 Awesome!
 Here, you will find out how to get started.